imbs-hl/fuseMLR/README.md

 ### Introduction

-Recent technological advances have enabled the simultaneous targeting of multiple pathways to enhance therapies for complex diseases.
-This often results in the collection of numerous data entities across various layers of patient groups, posing a challenge for integrating all data into a single analysis.
-Ideally, data of the different layers are measured in the same individuals, allowing for early or intermediate integrative techniques.
-However, these techniques are challenging when patient data only partially overlap.
-Additionally, the internal structure of each data entity may necessitate specific statistical methods rather than applying the same method across all layers.
-Late integration modeling addresses this by analyzing each data entity separately to obtain layer-specific results, which are then integrated using aggregation methods.
-Currently, no R package offers this flexibility.
+Recent technological advances have enabled the simultaneous collection of multi-omics data, i.e., different types or modalities of molecular data across various organ tissues of patients.
+For integrative predictive modeling, the analysis of such data is particularly challenging.
+Ideally, data from the different modalities are measured in the same individuals, allowing for early or intermediate integrative techniques.
+However, they are often not applicable when patient data only partially overlap, which requires either reducing the datasets or imputing missing values.
+Additionally, the characteristics of each data modality may necessitate specific statistical methods rather than applying the same method across all modalities.
+Late integration modeling approaches analyze each data modality separately to obtain modality-specific predictions.
+These predictions are then integrated to train aggregative models like Lasso, random forests, or compute the weighted mean of modality-specific predictions.

-We introduce the fuseMLR package for late integration prediction modeling in R. This package allows users to define studies with multiple layers, data entities, and layer-specific machine learning methods.
-The package fuseMLR is user-friendly, enables training of different models across layers and automatically performs aggregation once layer-specific training is completed.
-Additionally, fuseMLR allows for variable selection at the layer level and makes predictions for new data entities.
+We introduce the R package fuseMLR for late integration prediction modeling.
+This comprehensive package enables users to define a training process with multiple data modalities and modality-specific machine learning methods.
+The package is user-friendly, facilitates variable selection and training of different models across modalities, and automatically performs aggregation once modality-specific training is completed.
+We simulated multi-omics data to illustrate the usage of our new package for conducting late-stage multi-omics integrative modeling.

 `fuseMLR` is an object-oriented package based on `R6` version 2.5.1.
 Refer to our [cheat